Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 It is designed for non‑security analysts: you do not need advanced tools or methodologies.
 You just need a clear list of your assets, your main threats, and a simple way to rate and prioritize risks.

+You can use the CSV template in `templates/basic-risk-assessment.csv` as a starting point for your risk register and adapt the columns to your needs.

 ---

 ## 1. What a basic risk assessment is (and is not)